ember-learn/guides-source/guides/release/tutorial/autocomplete-component.md

   setupRenderingTest(hooks);

   test('should initially load all listings', async function (assert) {
-    // we want our actions to return promises, since they are potentially fetching data asynchronously this.set('filterByCity', () => Promise.resolve({ results: ITEMS }));
+    // we want our actions to return promises, since they are potentially
+    // fetching data asynchronously.
+    this.set('filterByCity', () => Promise.resolve({ results: ITEMS }));

-    // with an integration test,
+    // with an integration test, you can set up and use your component in the
-    // you can set up and use your component in the same way your application will use it. await render(hbs`
+    // same way your application will use it. await render(hbs`
       <ListFilter @filter={{action filterByCity}} as |results|>
         <ul>